phortx/riven/README.md

 ```

-## Usage
+## How to use it?

 Riven is designed to create documents out of a bunch of markdown files.
 So it may take a single markdown file or a
 directory with some markdown files inside.
-Consider that the files are merged in alphabetical order if you provide a
-folder.
-Just take a look at the following examples.

-### Single file to PDF

-This will take your `example.md` and generate a `example.pdf` in the same directory:
+However the basic usage is very simple.
+This example will take your `example.md` and generate a `example.pdf` in the
+same directory:

 ```bash
 $ riven example.md
 ```

+Couldn't be easier!

+## Looking for an example?

+You'll find a considerable example of a markdown based documentation in the doc directory of riven itself.
+And **here**
+you finde the resulting PDF with the documentation of riven.

+### Single file to PDF

 ### Multiple files